annie-kayal/project-4/README.md

 ```js
 <img src={profile.image === null ? 'https://static.thenounproject.com/png/629576-200.png' : `http://localhost:8000${profile.image}`} />
 ```
-As mentioned, this was successful in the development stages of the project, however Heroku does not allow image uploads.
+As mentioned, this was successful in the development stages of the project; however, Heroku does not allow image uploads.

 The profile also contained another `ternary operator` to display if the user had booked any classes.
 By deciding to put a button in place to browse through boroughs, users are immediately prompted and this fills a blank space on the page.